mattsta/tt/README.md

 64-bit timestamp to every key you store.
 Each time you store something, your new data is *appended* to the previous values so every prior value is available as well (i.e. it gives you the 3D time aspect of tables).
-Because `tt_db` stores *everything* what you want most of the time is tt_db:get_latest (which returns the most-recent value stored to the Key, Column you are requesting).
+Because `tt_db` stores *everything* from the past, what you want most of the time is `tt_db:get_latest/3` which returns the most recent value stored to the Key, Column combination you are requesting.

-You can see how tt_db, tyrant, the proxy, and big table fit together below:
+You can see how tt_db, tyrant, the proxy, and big table fit together below.
+This is some code from a site I built around tiny table in late 2009:
-    % set_user/3 and get_user/2 are wrapper functions so we are not including
-    % the table name "user" in every call to get/set. set_user(Username, Field, Value) ->
+    set_user(Username, Field, Value) ->
       tt_db:set("user", Username, Field, Value).  % timestamp auto-appended on set